txie24/AI-NPC-Dialogue/README.md

 ## TODOs
 - Incorporate the game and the Side scroller game demo, so each npc corresponds to the correct AI NPC assistant in **ai_logic.py**
+- Fix the Voice latency including both input and output

 ## Features